PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 ![Jon's PC](/img/blue_boot2root_jon_pc.png)

 ## Summary
-This attack really hammered in how simple metasploit makes some of the more tedious tasks.
-Not only sourcing and packing an exploit but in things like capturing the outputs of scans, handling setting up listeners to catch shells and the myriad of benefits meterpreter provides in stabalizing a shell, transfering files and pivoting.
-Despite all that, it was massively educational to be forced to read the exploit I was attempting to understand how to prepare it for use and it was fun attempting to pivot with only the resources I had available in the limited shell.
+This experience really hammered in how many of the tedious tasks metasploit handles silently.
+It deals with, assiting in sourcing and packing an exploit, capturing the outputs of scans, handling setting up listeners and catching shells.
+Additionally, the value that meterpreter provides in stabalizing a shell, transfering files and pivoting is easy to take for granted until it is no longer available.
+Despite having to do many of those tasks manually, it was massively educational to be forced to read and understand exploit I had attempted and then pivot with the resources only available on the target's limited shell.